tunguyendo2001/sentiment-analysis/README.md

 # sentiment-analysis
-Classify which is positive or negative comment in an e-commerce exchange Use .ipynb file or run .py file.
+Classify which is positive or negative comment in an e-commerce exchange.

+Use .ipynb file or run .py file.